ACS Viitorul Târgu Jiu

-Asociația Clubul Sportiv Viitorul Pandurii Târgu Jiu, commonly known as Viitorul Pandurii Târgu Jiu or Viitorul Târgu Jiu, is a Romanian football club from Târgu Jiu, Gorj County, currently playing in Liga II.
+Asociația Clubul Sportiv Viitorul Pandurii Târgu Jiu, commonly known as Viitorul Pandurii Târgu Jiu or Viitorul Târgu Jiu, was a Romanian football club from Târgu Jiu, Gorj County.

 Established in 1998, the team was known as Șirineasa and ACS Energeticianul, before moving to Târgu Jiu in the summer of 2019 and renaming as Viitorul Pandurii Târgu Jiu.
+It was dissolved in October 2024.

 History

 Viitorul Pandurii Târgu Jiu was founded in 1998 as AS Șirineasa and played for almost all its history at the county level, Liga IV and Liga V. At the end of the 2015–16 Liga IV season, the team was crowned the champion of Vâlcea County and went to the promotion play-off match where they defeated Dolj County champions, Tractorul Cetate, 5–4 on an aggregate and promoted to Liga III for the first time in the history of the club.

 The first Liga III season was a very difficult one, with financial problems and the weak number of players leading the team to the relegation area until the winter break.
 In the winter transfer period, CS Șirineasa transferred an entire team from the newly disbanded CSM Râmnicu Vâlcea, but the team did not find its rhythm, finishing in 13th place and relegated to Liga IV after only one season.